- There are TOP-18 Night photography tips

 When choosing a right exposure level, do not exaggerate with a choice to achieve artistic effect.
 Even a professional photographer will usually use from f/8 to f/16, but there is no exact rule here.
 It makes sense to find average levels for a specific lens.
 Even expensive professional lenses do not always give the best picture at minimum and maximum aperture values.
 Secure yourself and increase the chance to get a good and sharp night shot.

 The best option is to switch the camera to manual mode (M), so that you can choose a combination of shutter speed and aperture that will give the best result.
 A good way is to first set the aperture, for example at f/16, and then, focus on tips of exposure to pick up the shutter speed.
 Take test shots and rate the result with different settings.
 If the picture is too bright, decrease the speed, too dark, increase it.
-Remember that the optimum choice, according to digital electronics will give too bright picture.
+Remember that the optimum choice, according to digital electronics, will give too bright a picture.
 Reduce the exposure and the result will be more realistic.

 Carefully analyze the scene before taking a picture.
 Which frame parts are located in complete darkness?
 Which parts, on the contrary, are too illuminated?
-How should it appear on an image?
+How should it appear in an image?
 Think about every detail.
 Great contrast between bright and dark objects is especially important to consider when shooting at night.
 Feel free to use a zoom or find a point that will allow you to get the optimal composition.

 Usually, strangers interfere with us during the shooting.
 But when it comes to night shooting, crowds of people can add variety and a certain charm.
 If people are still, they can be used as "silhouettes."
 If you are in motion, then at shutter speeds of about ¼ -½ seconds, you can get an interesting “creative blur” effect that emphasizes movement.

 The choice of ISO depends on a type of shot you want to take.
 For urban scenes with a long exposure, using a tripod, you can choose ISO 100-200.
 This will help to reduce the level of digital noise and keep maximum details.
-If you shoot something that even at night requires a relatively short shutter speed, then use the highest ISO possible, when camera can guarantee good quality images.
+If you shoot something that even at night requires a relatively short shutter speed, then use the highest ISO possible, when the camera can guarantee good quality images.
 In addition, remember that very long exposures cause heating of a matrix, and this can lead to a significant noise presence even at low ISO level.

 Blurred images can show one landscape with different moods and effects.
 It is very easy to achieve with night photography tips, presence of a tripod and long exposure.
 Try to capture the road with a saturated motion at a shutter speed of 2-5 seconds and individual lights of headlights of passing cars will turn into shiny flare rivers.

 It is best to use both.
 Use autofocus firstly, then change to manual to hold it.
 Then your camera will not try to “hunt” objects, when the lighting changes and you have to re-focus every time you take a test and select optimal exposure values for the image.
-If the scene is too dark for autofocus to catch necessary object, then use only manual focus.
+If the scene is too dark for autofocus to catch the necessary object, then use only manual focus.

-Different time allows you to get different effects.
+Different hours allow you to get different effects.
 It is curious that the best time for night shooting is not always a deep night.
 Often, interesting pictures are obtained at dusk, when lights are already burning, but the sky has not fully darkened.
 Smart combination of electrical and natural lighting helps to create a truly unique picture.
 You are unlikely to be able to photograph beautiful clouds, if you are covered with darkness, although in the evening it is quite possible.

 It is important to realize that night images must be dark.
 Do not get obsessed with too long exposures — overexposed shots will most likely be impossible to rescue even using post-processing programs.
 It is better to shoot the same story at least three times: a little darker, a little lighter, etc. Check several options before choosing the one you need.
 You are the one to decide which is better.